vg-json-data/sm-json-data/strats.md

 ### Leave With Spring Ball Bounce

-A `leaveWithSpringBallBounce` exit condition represents that Samus can leave through the door with a spring ball bounce in front of the door, with a certain amount of momentum, and possibly with blue speed.
+A `leaveWithSpringBallBounce` exit condition represents that Samus can leave through a horizontal transition with a spring ball bounce in front of the door, with a certain amount of momentum, and possibly with blue speed.
+It should only be applied where there is air physics at the door.

 The `leaveWithSpringBallBounce` object has the following properties: